pulsovi/gm-pennylane/README.md

 ## Auto update

-When a modification is committed and validated for production, run the `./.husky/version` command.
+When a modification is committed and validated for production, run the

+`./.husky/version` OR `yarn run version`

-That's all.
+command.
+That's all !